patty-13/Neural-Machine-translation-bert-/README.md

 # Neural-Machine-translation-bert-
 Neural machine translation, using BERT.<BR>
-BERT MODEL IMPLEMENTATION FROM SCRATCH USING PYTORCH.
+BERT MODEL IMPLEMENTATION FROM SCRATCH USING PYTORCH. <br>